L Line (Los Angeles Metro): Hours and frequency

+As of 2023, before the L Line was subsumed into the A and E lines, L Line trains ran every day between approximately 4:30 a.m. and 12:15 a.m.
+Trains operated every 10 minutes during peak hours Monday through Friday, and every twelve minutes during the daytime on weekdays and all day on the weekends.
+Evening service (after 7 p.m.) was every 20 minutes.

 Speed

-The L Line trains travel at a maximum speed of 55 mph.
-It takes 73 minutes to travel its 29 mi length, at an average speed of 26.2 mph over its length.
-The L Line is particularly slow through the Highland Park area, where trains reach speeds of only 20 mph while operating in a street running section on Marmion Way.
+L Line trains traveled at a maximum speed of 55 mph.
+It took 48 minutes to travel its 29 mi length, at an average speed of 26.2 mph over its length.
+The L Line was particularly slow through the Highland Park area, where trains reach speeds of only 20 mph while operating in a street running section on Marmion Way.

 Station listing

-The following table lists the current stations of the L Line, from south to north.
+The following table lists the stations of the former L Line, from north to south.

 Ridership

 Following the extension to East Los Angeles in 2009, the line's ridership increased to almost 30,000 daily boardings.
 As of October 2012, the average weekday daily boardings for the L Line stood at 42,417, and as of December 2014 the average daily weekday boardings had increased to 44,707.
 Following the extension to Azusa, ridership rose to 49,238 as of May 2016.